Bipolar Disorder And Exercise

 Overcoming 3 Common Exercise Excuses

-Bipolar depression is not only emotionally painful, it can also cause physical aches and pains.
+Bipolar depression is not only emotionally painful, but it can also cause physical aches and pains.
 Then there is the heavy feeling of lethargy that makes it difficult to even get out of bed.
 If excuses are the reason for not exercising, here are some tips to help you get moving.

 Just because it’s recommended that you get in a half hour of physical activity, doesn’t mean that you must follow it to the letter.
 Simply relax your expectations of yourself.
 Try for ten minutes, and you might find once the adrenalin kicks in you’re not too tired to keep going.